Professor Andrew Smith

 I was elected a Fellow of the Royal Society of Arts in 2007 and elected a Fellow of the English Association in 2008.
 In 2015 I was elected a Fellow of the Royal Historical Society.

-With Angela Wright, I co-direct the Centre for the History of the Gothic.
+With Prof Angela Wright, I co-direct the Centre for the History of the Gothic.

-My third research monograph, The ghost story 1840-1920: a cultural history (MUP 2010), which was nominated for the inaugural Allan Lloyd Smith prize for the best book of Gothic scholarship published between 2010-2011, examined the various economic, cultural and political contexts of the ghost story.
+The Ghost Story 1840-1920: a cultural history (MUP 2010), which was nominated for the inaugural Allan Lloyd Smith prize for the best book of Gothic scholarship published between 2010-2011, examines the various economic, cultural and political contexts of the ghost story.

 Books